 For example, if you invested $10,000 in a fund that produced a 10 percent annual return before expenses and had annual operating expenses of 1.5 percent, then after 20 years you would have roughly $49,725.
 But if the fund had expenses of only 0.5 percent, then you would end up with $60,858.

-In 2014, the average asset-weighted expense ratio across all funds was 0.64 percent, according to Morningstar.
+Morningstar‘s 2015 fee study found that the average asset-weighted expense ratio across all funds was 0.64 percent.
 But you can do even better.
-For instance, the Vanguard Total Stock Market Index Fund charges a mere 0.17.
+For instance, the Vanguard Total Stock Market Index Fund charges a mere 0.16.

 4. Savings erode if you’re not investing

 If your money isn’t growing, it is losing purchasing power to inflation, the rise of prices over time.
 For instance, you’d need $293 in 2016 to buy the same stuff you could get for $100 in 1980, according to this Bureau of Labor Statistics inflation calculator.